 And here is the written guide:

 Alright!
 At this point, the star tracker should be aligned properly.
 Remember to tighten all the screws back down.
-I give the star tracker a gentle wiggle to ensure everything is tight.
 At this point, be careful not to move the tripod or star tracker.
 Now we're ready to finish the star tracker setup and begin taking photos!